-- Adult Services have an implementation plan in place, containing identified actions to complete - including, user feedback and engagement, evidence of quality of practice and outcomes and strategic leadership and engagement.
+- Adult Services have an implementation plan in place, containing identified actions to complete including, user feedback and engagement, evidence of quality of practice and outcomes and strategic - leadership and engagement.
+An annual self assessment and Local Authority Information Return has been completed and shared with CQC.
+Staff are being prepared for inspection which will take place week commencing 20 January.